NATURAL FOODS MEET SUSTAINABLE FASHION: HOW TO TIE-DYE YOUR T-SHIRT AT HOME

 The clothes that we use don’t necessarily have the capability to hold the natural dyes.
 We need to prepare the fabric by the process of mordanting.
 Don’t worry, unlike how it sounds, it’s nothing complicated and is just meant to enhance absorbency.

-1. To begin with the process, you need to wash your fabric properly and let it dry completely.
+1. To begin, you need to wash your fabric properly and let it dry completely.

 2. If you're using berries or fruits to dye your fabric, your mordant would be 1/2 cup salt mixed with 8 cups of water.
 If you're using plants to dye your fabric, you’d need to use one-part vinegar with four parts water.